-Prior to European settlement, lightening and native Americans frequently ignited fires in the Lake Tahoe Basin.
+Prior to European settlement, lightning and Native Americans frequently ignited fires in the Lake Tahoe Basin.
 Historically, most of the area within the Tahoe Douglas Fire District would have experienced a low intensity fire every 8-13 years.
-These fires typically consumed the pine needles, brush and small trees, without causing the type of widespread devastation we commonly associate with wildland fires.
+These fires typically consumed the pine needles, brush, and small trees, without causing the type of widespread devastation we commonly associate with wildland fires.

 There are two types of prescribed activities that one will see within the Tahoe Basin.
 The first is pile burning.
 Pile burning is used on sites where the topography makes it unpractical to remove or chip the cut trees, slash and/or brush.
 The second type of prescribed fire activity is an understory or broadcast burn.
 In this type of prescription, low intensity fire is allowed to burn across the burn plot.
 Prescribed fire is used as a fuels management tool and to mimic the historical fire regime.